vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 On the pulse oximeter, my heart rate was in the range of 44 to 49 bpm, and my SpO2 showed as 99%.
 This is consistent with my previous observations of lower heart rate and higher SpO2 in the morning.

+### Measurement on 2023-08-23 around 2:15 PM (shortly after return home and gauze change)

+My temperature readings were in the 98-99.5 degrees Fahrenheit range, with a lot of variation that could be driven by measurement errors or bodily fluctuations due to the ambient heat.

+On the pulse oximeter, my SpO2 was around 97% (as expected).
+My heart rate initially showed up in the 57-65 bpm range, but then went up to the 65-72 bpm range in a few minutes, then started coming down.
+All in all, only mildly higher than usual.

+## Appointment

+### Arrival at office

+I arrived at the office shortly after 12:30 PM and finished the forms stuff a little after 12:40 PM.

+### Pre-operation discussion with doctor

+Before the operation, I discussed with Dr. James Connors my previous experience with the antibiotic.
+He said that the antibiotic is optional, and that it's up to me whether to pick up the prescriptions from the pharmacy, but he'll prescribe them anyway so that I have the option of getting them from the pharmacy.
+As long as I don't pick them up, I won't have to pay for them, and the pharmacy will eventually put the pills back in their place so they won't go to waste.

+He also felt that the pharmacy had made a mistake regarding not giving me chlorhexidine.

+### Confusion regarding laughing gas

+There was some confusion regarding the administration of laughing gas.
+The written note that the doctor had didn't say that laughing gas was part of the procedure.
+I asked the doctor to double-check and to administer the laughing gas to me.
+He ended up administering it and later when I checked at the front desk they said that the laughing gas was already paid for.
+It was good that I double-checked otherwise I would have missed out on it.

+### Procedure

+The procedure began with the administration of a gel, after which the local anesthetic was injected into the right side of my teeth.
+With the laughing gas inhaler placed on my nose, I then had my wisdom teeth extracted.
+The assisting doctor was a different one this time (female, African-American).
+The procedure felt pretty similar to last time.

+For my lower wisdom tooth, a mouth prop was used to get my mouth wide open.
+However, the mouth prop wasn't wide enough for how wide I needed to open my mouth for the wupper wisdom tooth.
+So I was asked to open the mouth wider for that.

+As with last time, I felt a lot of pressure/force but very little by way of pain in the area, suggesting that the local anesthetic was doing its job.

+After the operation, the assisting doctor put a gauze pad in the area and gave me a post-operative care package similar to last time's.

+All the steps happened approximately between 1:20 PM and 1:40 PM.

+### Return home

+Unlike last time, I had no followup appointment to book, and also nothing to pick up from the pharmacy, so I headed straight back home.

+## Bleeding and gauze changes

+### First gauze change after getting back home

+After I got back home, changed clothes, unpacked stuff, etc. I did my first gauze change around 2:10 PM.

+* I unpacked the new gauzes and put them on the table for ready access.

+* I removed the gauze pad that the doctor had put.
+It was soaked with blood.

+* I then drooled out the accumulated blood and saliva.
+Based on learnings from last time, I was careful not to spit it out but just let it drool out.
+Also, since I was able to get back home earlier, I didn't have a lot of drool so it was not as messy as last time.

+* I had a few sips of water, taking care to sip using my left side so that the glass didn't get the blood/saliva mix on my right side.

+* Then I applied the new gauze pad and closed my mouth.

+## Application of ice pack

+My first application of the ice pack was from 2:15 PM to 2:30 PM, after my return home from the operation and my first gauze change.

+I then put it back in the freezer, then took it out again at 2:40 PM for another round of application.
+I put it back in the freezer around 2:50 PM.